-Two seriously injured in crash on Hawke's Bay expressway
+Two seriously injured in crash on Hawke's Bay Expressway

 They arrived at the scene between Kennedy Rd on-ramp and Taradale Rd at 1.35pm.

-Ambulance arrived at the scene at 1.31pm and currently there are one ambulance and two rapid response vehicles at the scene.
+Ambulance staff arrived at the scene at 1.31pm and currently there are one ambulance and two rapid response vehicles at the scene.

+Initial indications are two people are seriously injured.
+Victim support staff are at the scene.

 Advertisement